-Measurement of expected credit losses:
+Allowance for credit losses:

-Expected credit losses are based on a range of possible outcomes and consider all available reasonable and supportable information, including internal and external ratings, historical credit loss experience, and expectations about future cash flows.
-The measurement of expected credit losses is based primarily on the product of the instrument's probability of default ("PD"), exposure at default ("EAD"), and loss given default ("LGD") and discounted to the reporting date.
+Allowance for credit losses are based on a range of possible outcomes and consider all available reasonable and supportable information, including internal and external ratings, historical credit loss experience, and expectations about future cash flows.
+The measurement of allowance for credit losses is based primarily on the product of the instrument's probability of default ("PD"), exposure at default ("EAD"), and loss given default ("LGD") and discounted to the reporting date.